 “I know.
 I’ll miss you too, luv.
 Live well.
 Get married.
 Think of me sometime.”

-“I have no choice in that matter, Nell.”
+“I have no choice on that matter, Nell.”

 “Aswin, meet Aswin Junior,” says Nell, smiling.
-“He’s the eldest, turning 10 next month.”
+“He’s the eldest and turning 10 soon.”

 Aswin senior turns quickly to look at Nell.
 She looks back at him for a long moment with all the tenderness and love that he remembers.
 She still holds his hand and squeezes it tighter.